Making the most of social media

 Social media is an ever-evolving platform that has become increasingly integral to every charity’s content strategy.
 But how can you be sure you’re using your channels to their full potential?

-At this event we’ll be looking at how to make the most of your organisation’s social media.
-From ensuring you’re keeping tabs on the metrics that matter, to maintaining a consistent tone of voice across different platforms, we’ll be assessing how to create and sustain a well-rounded and successful social media presence.
+At this event we explored how to make the most of your organisation’s social media.
+From ensuring you’re keeping tabs on the metrics that matter, to maintaining a consistent tone of voice across different platforms, we assessed how to create and sustain a well-rounded and successful social media presence.

 Establishing your tone of voice across multiple platforms